gpkfr/GenericVM/Readme.md

 ### Introduction

-the vagrant box is empty as default and must be configured with puppet manifest.
+the vagrant box is empty by default and must be configured with puppet manifest.
 GenericVm Provide the "eco-system" and is very flexible.
 All your project source file (php, javascript, html) are stored on the host(the computer you are using now) and shared with the virtual  environment (the guest).

 In fact, you can destroy VM without lost your code( except for db data ) ;